 Feeling convinced to attend?
 Be sure to say hi if you see me!
 I’ll once again be doing a countdown challenge on Instagram as we get closer to the date.

-One response to “Is Midsummer Scream worth the hype?”
+2 responses to “Is Midsummer Scream worth the hype?”

 I attended in 2022 and it was overwhelmingly amazing!
 The panel presentations were so memorable and I’d purchased a Golden Bat to experience as much as I could.
 There’s so many things to see and take part in!